 It’s more than a street gang—it’s part of a broader Hispanic gang network in Southern California heavily influenced by the prison gang known as the Mexican Mafia, or “La Eme.”
 To learn more about the Mexican Mafia see the blog La Eme.

 This gang hierarchy allows senior members behind bars to direct criminal activity in neighborhoods like Southside Oxnard, where the Southside Chiques act as enforcers and drug traffickers.
+To learn more about other Oxnard gang read the blog Gangs and Ghost Guns: The Deadly Intersection of the Loma Flats Gang and Law Enforcement.

 The Southside Chiques were subject to a civil gang injunction a year after the Colonia Chiques gang injunction.
 Like the first, it banned gang members from congregating in public, wearing gang clothing, flashing signs, and intimidating residents.
-That injunction ended in 2021—but during its enforcement, crime dropped.
+That injunction ended in 2021—nevertheless, during its enforcement, crime dropped.

 Every law enforcement officer I spoke to, supported the injunctions.
 Why?
 Because they worked.
 Gangs had fewer places to gather.
 Less intimidation and assaults, fewer shootings.
 The injunctions gave the community room to breathe.
 The lawyers who pushed for discontinuing the gang injunction don’t live in the Southside of Oxnard.